 Competitive scores this year were 22 and higher.
-If your scores are significantly lower than our class averages, we recommend to retake the Dental Admissions Test (DAT).
-There is a 90-day waiting period before you can retake the DAT.
-There is not a deadline to take the DAT, but preference for admission is given to students who provide DAT scores no later than November for the entering class of the following July.
-The committee reviews the most recent DAT scores in the application.
+If your scores are significantly lower than our class averages (below 20), we recommend retaking the Dental Admissions Test (DAT).
+There is not a deadline to take the DAT, but preference for admission is given to students who provide final DAT scores no later than November for any given admissions cycle.
+The committee reviews only the most recent DAT scores provided.

 Q: Are there particular courses that would best prepare me for dental school?

 A: The Admissions Committee encourages every student to develop his or her course of study in conjunction with the college or university predental advisor.
 If a school does not have a predental advisor, the student should consult faculty members in the chemistry and biology departments to select courses that meet the intent of the predental requirements.
 We recommend you select courses that extend the content of biomedical sciences, such as anatomy, histology, biochemistry, physiology, and microbiology.